Click image to enlarge

 Cascades Massacre ...

 Sheridan Point, located near the location of the Upper Cascades, was named after General Philip H. Sheridan (then Lieutenant) who helped the settlers during the "Cascades Massacre" of 1856.
-Today's Sheridan Point however is upstream of the landing of Lieutenant Sheridan and a group of 40 troups.
+Today's Sheridan Point however is upstream from the actual location of the landing of Lieutenant Sheridan and a group of 40 troups.

 [More]